-SANTA BARBARA, Calif. - Santa Barbara police are investigating a double-homicide on the lower Eastside Sunday evening.
-Two others were injured and rushed to Cottage Hospital.
+SANTA BARBARA, Calif. - Santa Barbara police are investigating a double-homicide on the lower Eastside that happened Sunday evening.
+Two others were injured and rushed to the hospital.
 All were young men.

 Police say one of the deceased is 18-year-old Omar Hernandez.
 The other is a minor.

 Officers responded along with AMR, and Santa Barbara City Fire to the area of Liberty Street and South Soledad Street around 5:51 p.m.

 There they determined at least one person had approached several victims on foot near Canada and Liberty Street around 5:40 p.m.
 The shooting then occurred.

 "When officers arrived they found multiple gunshot victims.
 Two victims were later deceased," said Santa Barbara Police Community Engagement Manager Anthony Wagner.

 It is unclear how many shots were fired.
 One resident said he heard a rapid-fire of shots that he believed was from a handgun.

 A bloody shirt was found tossed into a pickup truck on the south side of the street.

 On Monday, Wagner confirmed all four victims were transported to Cottage Hospital.